front-seat/cdp-summarize/README.md

 ### Summarizing an event

-This is the main event!
+This is the reason we're here!
 Much like the `expand` subcommand, you can summarize an event with:

 ```console
 > ./cdp.py events summarize -i Seattle --id bc316138545b